Georgia Hirst

 Georgia Octavia Hirst (born 26 December 1994) is an English actress.
 She is known for her roles as Torvi in the History series Vikings (2014–2020) and Becky in the zombie horror movie Ravers (2018).

 Early life

 Hirst was born on Boxing Day in Oxford.
 She is the daughter of writer Michael Hirst.
 Her older half-sister Maude Hirst appeared alongside her in Vikings.
+She has a younger brother Horatio who is also an actor and played “Billy the kid”.
 Hirst trained in acting at the Drama Centre London.